CLST 272-001: Heroes and Classical Epics

 - And while we're on the subject of correct format, let me repeat here the

 as carefully as you can.
 Use complete sentences.
-Make sure they're formed
+Make sure you express your ideas

 grammatically.
 Use apostrophes